jcjiang/dotnet-data-access-workshop/part-2-efcore/README.md

 #### What next?

+Now that you have some insight into how EF Core works, let's write some code!

-- If you are working with an existing database and want to get started quickly, consider [reverse engineering your database](/part-2-efcore/step-2a-scaffolding.md) to generate your classes and tables from just a connection string.
+- If you are working with an existing database and want to get started quickly, consider [reverse engineering your database](/part-2-efcore/part-2a-scaffolding.md) to generate your classes and tables from just a connection string.
 - If you are working with an existing database but want more guidance on transitioning from DAB to EF Core, consider [hand coding your data models](/part-2-efcore/part-2b-handcode.md).
 - To create and populate a new database (for example, if you did not complete Part 1) consider [using migrations](/part-2-efcore/part-2c-migrations.md) to generate a database from your classes and tables quickly.
 The feature is similar to the `git` model for version control.